Lymph Nodes and Cancer

 More cancer in the nodes may mean that the cancer is fast growing and/or more likely to spread to other places in the body.
 But if nearby lymph nodes are the only other place cancer is found beyond the main (primary) site, surgery to remove the main tumor and the nearby lymph nodes may be able to get rid of it all.

 Cancer that has spread to nodes further away from the primary cancer will more likely need extra treatment with chemo or radiation.
-For instance, if nodes are affected on the other side of the body, the cancer may need more treatment.

 Cancer in nodes affects cancer stage